oracle/weblogic-deploy-tooling/documentation/2.0/content/userguide/tools-config/logging.md

  | `oracle.weblogic.deploy.logging.SummaryHandler.level` | `OFF`                            | No tool execution summary output will be written to the console.                                                     |
  | `oracle.weblogic.deploy.logging.SummaryHandler.size` | Any number                       | Limits the number of memory-buffered `WARNING` and `ERROR` log records (default is 3000).                            |

-Use the `WLSDEPLOY_LOG_HANDLERS` environment variable ss an alternative to specifying the list of handlers in the `logging.properties` file's `handlers` property.
+Use the `WLSDEPLOY_LOG_HANDLERS` environment variable as an alternative to specifying the list of handlers in the `logging.properties` file's `handlers` property.

 Any attempts to set other configuration for these log handlers will simply be discarded by the WDT logging framework at startup.